Updated: Feb 18

 That rocket reminds me of Danny Torrance's sweater in The Shining:

-Love the '80s and junk food?
+Are you a fan of the '80s and junk food?
 You'll want to check out our unbelievable vintage McDonald's photos, a retrospective on one of the greatest Happy Meals ever and a tribute to the McDLT.
 This place is a coronary bypass of fun!

 If you have arcade memories you'd like to share, feel free to use the comment box below.
 Or just keep them to yourself.